drBenway/pixi-vn-wiki/start/markdown.md

 The package Pixi'VN does not manage Markdown, but it is recommended to use a library that converts Markdown to HTML, for example [react-markdown](https://www.npmjs.com/package/react-markdown).

-It is recommended to use a library that converts Markdown to HTML, for example [react-markdown](https://www.npmjs.com/package/react-markdown).

 ::: react-typewriter-sandbox {template=vite-react-ts previewHeight=200 coderHeight=400}

 ```tsx /App.tsx [hidden]